-Scrolling through the Land of Tweets this past weekend, I came across a music video titled, “Uncle Carl (Came Out On Christmas).”
+Scrolling through the Land of Tweets in December 2020, I came across a music video titled, “Uncle Carl (Came Out On Christmas).”

 The video was shared by country music artist Aaron LaCombe whose Twitter bio reads, “I write the songs that make most people mildly uncomfortable.”
 I figured I was probably going to like this.

 As the title suggests – so this isn’t a spoiler – ‘Uncle Carl’ comes out during a Christmas Day dinner (right before the Cowboys game) and it turns out that while the younger family members knew the what’s what, Carl’s brother is caught totally flat-footed by the news.

 The song has an oh-so-comfortable hook, LaCombe’s vocals are confident and on-point, and the lyrics offer a touch of humor amid the song’s musical journey.

 Mom and grandma got up next and cleared the plates without a sound

 And us remaining, we said ‘We love y’all both and dad will come around’

 One by one we filled the TV room spilling out into the hall